 You can play with any formation that can be created in the interface; your training page also includes the full formation list.

-In short, a sole player in a central position contributes to 100%.
+In short, a sole player in a central position contributes 100%.
 Using two players in a central position means a contribution loss (affecting both), and using three means a bigger loss (affecting all three).
-This loss affects all skills of the player.
+This loss affects all skills of the players.

-The size of the contribution loss is bigger for inner midfielders than for forwards, and bigger for forwards than for defenders.
-More exactly the loss for inner midfielders is around twice that of defenders, with forwards roughly in the middle of the two.
+The size of the contribution loss is also bigger for inner midfielders than for forwards, and bigger for forwards than for defenders.
+More exactly the loss for inner midfielders is around twice that of defenders, for forwards roughly in the middle of those two